Qualcomm enforces ban to halt some Apple iPhone sales in Germany

-(Reuters) - Qualcomm Inc (QCOM.O) on Thursday took steps to enforce a court order banning the sale of some iPhone models in Germany, a move that will likely see Apple Inc (AAPL.O) pull those iPhone models from its German stores.
+(Reuters) - U.S. chipmaker Qualcomm Inc (QCOM.O) took steps to enforce a court order banning the sale of some iPhone models in Germany, a move that will likely see Apple Inc (AAPL.O) pull those models from its German stores.

+A spokesman for Gravis, Germany’s biggest reseller of Apple products which is owned by telecoms company Freenet (FNTGn.DE), on Friday said it still had all Apple products on sale, including the iPhone 7 and 8 models.

-The U.S. chipmaker posted bonds of 1.34 billion euros ($1.52 billion) as part of a legal requirement by a German court, which found on Dec.
+Qualcomm a day earlier posted bonds of 1.34 billion euros ($1.5 billion) as part of a legal requirement by a German court, which found on Dec.
 20 that Apple had infringed Qualcomm patents on power-saving technology used in smartphones.

 Apple had earlier said it would pull iPhone 7 and 8 models from its 15 retail stores in Germany when the order came into force.
 That order took effect when Qualcomm posted the bonds.